DevCisse/Hundi/README.md

 # JsSiteTemplate
-A template for JS coding challenges
+A JavaScript coding challenge that generates numbers from 0 to 100